GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 PIN numbers via SMS to mobile phones.
 This can allow users to select a phone number as an identifier (no need to enter an email address!) and also enables two-step verification for sign-in and one-time codes for payment confirmation.
-* [**Credential Management**](https://developers.google.com/web/updates/2016/04/credential-management-api): to enable developers to store and retrieve password credentials and federated credentials programatically.
+* [**Credential Management**](https://developers.google.com/web/updates/2016/04/credential-management-api): to enable developers to store and retrieve password credentials and federated credentials programmatically.
 {% endAside %}

 ## Use meaningful HTML {: #meaningful-html }